hapytex/fishing/README.md

   - **`gith`**: checkout a given branch;
   - **`gitm`**: move a given file in a git repository;
   - **`gitmaster`**: checkout the master branch (and stash work in progress if any);
-  - **`gitmastertag`**: checkout the mater branch, pull from remote, tag the commit and push the tag to the repository;
+  - **`gitmastertag`**: checkout the master branch, pull from remote, tag the commit and push the tag to the repository;
   - **`gitp`**: pushes the changes to the remote repository (short for `git push`);
   - **`gitremote`**: add the remote as origin with the given `GIT_PREFIX` and the name of the directory as git project;
   - **`gits`**: prints the status of the current Git repository (short for `git status`);